-- 8.6.248.7.19 All buildings should have detailed and well-articulated façades with high quality materials fronting streets with high quality materials.
+- 8.7.19 All buildings should have detailed and well-articulated façades with high quality materials fronting streets.
 Where feasible, buildings fronting mews should have detailed and well-articulated facades with high quality materials.
-Generally, the street-facing ground floor wall of a mixed-use building shall be substantially glazed and blank walls shall generally be avoided. - 8.6.258.7.20 Long buildings, generally those over 40 metres long, shall break up their perceived mass with evenly spaced vertical recesses or other articulation and/or changes in material. - 8.6.268.7.21 Generally, there should be variation in the building materials and design treatments on the lower floors or podiums of buildings on a block.
-There should also be variation in finishing materials between the podium and tower of a high-rise building. - 8.6.278.7.22 Mechanical penthouses and elevator cores shall be screened and integrated into the design of buildings. - 8.6.288.7.23 Generally balconies shall be recessed and/or integrated into the design of the building facade.
-Exposed concrete balconies shall be strongly discouraged. - 8.6.298.7.24 Urban design guidelines for the VMC will provide direction regarding appropriate and preferred building materials.
-Generally, Aall buildings in the VMC should be finished with high quality, enduring materials, such as stone, brick and glass.
-Glass should be transparent or tinted with a neutral colour.
-Stucco, vinyl, EIFS and other materials that do not age well shall not be permitted. - 8.6.308.7.25 As per Policy 5.5.3, flat roofs are encouraged to incorporate green roofs, solar capture equipment and/or cool roof materials.
-Mid-rise buildings, particularly when neighouring buildings are high-rise buildings, shall be strongly encouraged to incorporate green roofs to enhance the views of those living or working in neighbouring high-rise buildings.
+Generally, the street-facing ground floor wall of a mixed-use building shall be substantially glazed and blank walls shall generally be avoided. - 8.7.20 Long buildings, generally those over 40 metres long, shall break up their perceived mass with evenly spaced vertical recesses or other articulation and/or changes in material. - 8.7.21 Generally, there should be variation in the building materials and design treatments on the lower floors or podiums of buildings on a block.
+There should also be variation in finishing materials between the podium and tower of a high-rise building. - 8.7.22 Mechanical penthouses and elevator cores shall be screened and integrated into the design of buildings. - 8.7.23 Generally balconies shall be recessed and/or integrated into the design of the building facade.
+Exposed concrete balconies shall be discouraged. - 8.7.24 Urban design guidelines for the VMC will provide direction regarding appropriate and preferred building materials.
+Generally, all buildings in the VMC should be finished with high quality, enduring materials, such as stone, brick and glass. - 8.7.25 As per Policy 5.5.3, flat roofs are encouraged to incorporate green roofs, solar capture equipment and/or cool roof materials.
+Mid-rise buildings, particularly when neighouring high-rise buildings, shall be strongly encouraged to incorporate green roofs to enhance the views of those living or working in neighbouring high-rise buildings.

-8.78.8 Parking and Servicing Facilities
+8.8 Parking and Servicing Facilities